Add Slide Background Fills to Shapes in PowerPoint 2010

 OS: Microsoft Windows XP / Vista / 7

 You have already learned how to add different fills for shapes.
-As you have seen in those shape fill tutorials, the Shape Fill gallery displays only 4 fill options: solid fill, picture fill, gradient fill, and texture fill.
-There is one more shape fill option, the Slide background fill which you can't access from Shape Fill gallery.
+Just like the Pattern fill option, there is one more hidden shape fill option which you can't access from Shape Fill gallery.
 The Slide Background fill option is different from other shape fill options because instead of filling something into the selected shape, it makes the slide background area behind the shape visible into the selected shape.